Anita Fresolone’s 10 Favorite Things

 My son is almost 10 and my daughter is 7.
 With all the usual nuttiness that juggling schedules, school and activities brings, not every day is a post card moment.
 So I relish when they sneak in our bed on a weekend morning or when we huddle under blankets on the couch during Friday movie night.
 I need snuggles.
 I tell them it fuels me….and I’ll take them now while I still can!

 Getting to do what I love…in Princeton!

-When I was in 6th grade I planned my first event, a luau themed birthday party…and I haven’t looked back since.
+When I was in 6th grade I planned my first event, a luau themed birthday party with the help of the best catering services in town…and I haven’t looked back since.
 Marketing, branding, promotions, event planning….it’s my passion and to be able to do it for Palmer Square, well, I’m honored.

 This is my favorite CD to blast in the car.
 Don’t get me wrong, Anita Mix 1 is great with The Allman Brothers Band and Stevie Ray Vaughan, but the second installment would be with me on a deserted island and features Sam Cooke, Ray Charles, LaVern Baker, BB King and the theme song from The Jeffersons.

 I like to laugh, make people laugh, people who make me laugh, standup comedy, funny stories…you get the point.
 I love old inside jokes with friends that have stood the test of time.
 And I think I’ve learned how to inject a bit of humor into a heavy moment to lighten the mood.

 I’m nostalgic and sentimental and enjoy surrounding myself with things that belonged to people who are important to me.
 My late mom’s ring, my great aunt’s mixing bowls and kitchen gadgets, love notes between my grandparents during war time…and lots of antique furniture.